rematocorp/trello-integration-action/README.md

 # Trello Card & GitHub PR Integration

-This action scans PR description and comments for Trello card URL(s) or branch name for Trello card ID.
-When found, it seamlessly integrates GitHub with Trello:
+This GitHub action seamlessly integrates GitHub with Trello by scanning PR description/comments for Trello card URLs (or Trello card ID from branch name) and triggering following actions:

 -   Links a PR to a Trello card and vice versa.
 -   Moves a Trello card when PR is opened or closed.